-If you allow tenants to have common household pets and you place limitations on the size, weight, and type of pets allowed, these rules do not apply to service animals.
-Service animals may be any type of animal and any breed, size or weight, and an accommodation may involve more than one service animal.
+If you allow tenants to have common household pets and you place limitations on the size, weight, and type of pets allowed, these rules do not apply to assistance animals.
+Assistance animals may be any type of animal and any breed, size or weight, and an accommodation may involve more than one assistance animal.
 If your insurance provider says you have to restrict breeds, you should contact HUD, a fair housing center, or an attorney about this possible infraction of the law.

-If a housing complex has a “no pets” rule, such rules do not apply to service animals.
-If property management has documentation that the tenant has a disability and needs the service animal as a result, then the tenant can live with the animal despite the no pets rule.
+If a housing complex has a “no pets” rule, such rules do not apply to assistance animals.
+If property management has documentation that the tenant has a disability and needs the assistance animal as a result, then the tenant can live with the animal despite the no pets rule.

 DEPOSITS AND FEES:

-A SERVICE ANIMAL IS NOT A PET.
-Regardless of whether your property allows pets, the disabled tenant who uses a service animal is not required to make a pet deposit or pay a pet-related move-in cleaning fee.
+AN ASSISTANCE ANIMAL IS NOT A PET.
+Regardless of whether your property allows pets, a tenant who uses an assistance animal is not required to make a pet deposit or pay a pet-related move-in cleaning fee.
 You may charge a general cleaning or damage deposit charged to all tenants.
 The tenant is liable for any damage the animal actually causes.

-Good property management will ensure that staff and other tenants are properly trained in the facility’s service animal policies, including the following rules:
+Good property management will ensure that staff and other tenants are properly trained in the facility’s assistance animal policies, including the following rules: